weaviate/weaviate-io/developers/weaviate/api/graphql/explore.md

 ---

-:::note Vector spaces and Explore{}
+:::note Vector spaces and Explore

-The `Explore` function is currently not available on Weaviate Cloud Services (WCS) instances, or others where it is likely that multiple vector spaces will exist.
+The `Explore` function is disabled where multiple inference modules are enabled.
+This includes Weaviate Cloud Services (WCS)

-As WCS by default enables multiple inference-API modules and therefore multiple vector spaces, `Explore` is disabled by default by Weaviate.

 :::

+## Overview

+Use `Explore` to perform vector searches across multiple collections.
+Note that `Explore` is currently not available in the gRPC API.

+### Requirements

+For `Explore`:

+- The Weaviate instance to be configured with a maximum of one vectorizer (e.g. `text2vec-transformers`, `text2vec-openai`) module.
+- Each `Explore` query can only be a vector search using `nearText` or `nearVector`.

+## `Explore` queries

-## Explore{} query structure and syntax
+### `Explore` structure and syntax

-The `Explore{}` function has the following syntax:
+The `Explore` function has the following syntax:

 ```graphql
 {